|Maps:||LPI Gosford 9131-2S 1:25000|

 |Notes:||Print-friendly notes (opens in new window)|

 Pindar Cave is an impressive sandstone overhang, capable of sheltering perhaps 50 people.
-It is reached by a ridge walk, so is best in spring, when the wildflowers are out, and autumn.
+Nearby is a pretty waterfall.
+Both are reached by a ridge walk, so the walk is best in spring, when the wildflowers are out, and autumn.
 It is better to avoid in summer, though if it has rained recently there is usually a small swimming hole not far from the cave that can be good for a dip.

 Pick up the Great North Walk track at the southern end of the station.
-It heads along a flat section for a short way, and then up a steep trail which climbs up the side of the hill to the west.
-After about 100m of vertical, you reach the top, and a fire trail starts.
+It heads along a flat grassy section for a short way, and then right up a steep trail which climbs up the side of the hill to the west.
+After about 100m of vertical, you reach the top of the steepest section, and a fire trail starts.

 The trail continues for a while along the ridge, and there is a rocky outcrop with good views in all directions that is worth a break.
 Continuing down into another saddle, you then have a short climb up to Mt Pindar, which is a large flat topped peak with no views.
 Crossing on the track to the south west side of the mountain, you reach some more rocky outcrops with good views.

 Head north west on a faint trail down into the creek.
-500m of walking brings you to a small waterhole, currently fairly shallow and dry.
-I have seen pictures of people swimming in it so with a bit of rain it would make a good swimming hole.
+500m of walking brings you to a small waterhole, which can range from completely dry to overflowing.
+With a bit of rain it would make a reasonable swimming hole.
 The trail takes a left hand turn here, and after another 300m of walking you reach Pindar Cave, an amazing sandstone overhang.

 Time: 5 hrs Distance: 15km Fitness: EM Skill: E Ascent: 210m